icza/productws/README.md

 ## Testing

-For easy testing of the web service, check out the [html-tester/tester.html](https://github.com/icza/productws/blob/master/html-tester/tester.html) simple HTML page built using [React](https://facebook.github.io/react/).
+For easy testing of the web service, the demo contains a simple HTML page built using [React](https://facebook.github.io/react/).
+It is available here: [html-tester/tester.html](https://github.com/icza/productws/blob/master/html-tester/tester.html).
 It provides UI for calling all the operations, allows you to edit request data and see response.
 Simply open `tester.html` in your browser and you can do the rest on the web page.
+By default the `tester.html` is also self-contained and made available under the `/tester.html` path of the demo.

 For automated and more customizable testing, you may use the [cURL](https://en.wikipedia.org/wiki/CURL) tool to query the web service.